 In Puerto Rico, A Couple Of Hours Of 'Normal' During The World Series

-At the end of a dark pitted street in the center of San Juan, the light from the flat screen beckoned.
-Locals flocked toward it like a lighthouse, following the siren song of a rattling diesel generator.
+At the end of a dark pitted street in the center of San Juan, the light from the flat screen beckons.
+Locals flock toward it like a lighthouse, following the siren song of a rattling diesel generator.
 Six weeks into the nationwide blackout after Hurricane Maria, the final game of the World Series is playing at a popular dive bar called Esquina Watusi.

 In the top of the first inning the gas runs out, and the screen on the outside wall of the bar goes black; by the time the barkeep gets it running again and reboots the satellite TV, the Astros are ahead 2-0, and dozens of Puerto Ricans from all walks of life pull up lawn chairs and stools in the middle of the street.